 It’s also crucial to rest and stay hydrated.

-A commonly used opioid withdrawal treatment method is substitution and tapering.
+A commonly effective opioid withdrawal treatment method is substitution and tapering.
 The opioid on which the patient is dependent is replaced with a similar (but safer) medication.
 Over a long period, the dosage is gradually reduced until the patient is no longer physically dependent on opioids.

 Most patients need long-term treatment after the initial detox.
 This can include: